Gradient Checkpointing for Long DDE Simulations

 plt.show()

 Figure 1: Gradient checkpointing benchmark.
-Top row — time.
-Top-left: Forward and gradient wall time as a function of checkpoint_every; dotted horizontals mark the None baseline, dashed vertical marks √n_steps.
-Top-right: Per-call gradient-to-forward ratio.
-Bottom row — memory.
-Bottom-left: Peak RSS delta during a gradient call vs checkpoint_every, showing the O(n_steps/K + K) minimum near √n_steps.
-Bottom-right: Memory–time Pareto, with the None star at the low-time / high-memory extreme and checkpointed points tracing the front.
+Top row, time.
+Top-left: forward and gradient wall time vs block_size on a shared log y-axis (about a decade apart); dashed horizontals mark each curve’s None baseline and the dashed vertical marks √n_steps.
+Top-right: per-call gradient-to-forward ratio.
+Bottom row, memory.
+Bottom-left: peak RSS delta during a gradient call vs block_size (linear y), showing the O(n_steps/K + K) minimum near √n_steps.
+Bottom-right: memory vs time Pareto (front and None labelled), with the None star at the low-time, high-memory extreme and checkpointed points tracing the front.

 Reading the Memory Curve

-The memory-vs-checkpoint_every panel (bottom-left) shows the classical analysis.
+The bottom-left panel follows the classical analysis.
 Peak gradient memory scales as

 \[ \mathrm{peak\,memory} \;\approx\; \underbrace{\frac{n_\text{steps}}{K} \cdot c_\text{outer}}_{\text{block-boundary tape}} \;+\; \underbrace{K \cdot c_\text{inner}}_{\text{per-block inner tape during backward}} \]